Kate Manne: Philosophical work

-Manne has written articles in moral philosophy and metaethics, as well as two books, Down Girl: The Logic of Misogyny (Oxford University Press, 2017) and Entitled: How Male Privilege Hurts Women (Crown Publishing Group, 2020).
+Manne has written articles in ethics and metaethics, as well as three books, Down Girl: The Logic of Misogyny (2017), Entitled: How Male Privilege Hurts Women (2020), and Unshrinking: How to face Fatphobia (2024).

 Down Girl proposes a distinction between sexism and misogyny.
 Manne argues that "sexism is an ideology that supports patriarchal social relations".
 Sexism, then, accepts gender roles, and helps to reinforce them, by making them seem as if they were natural or given arrangements.
 In essence, sexism is a belief system.
 Misogyny can be understood as an effort to control and punish women "who challenge male dominance".
 On this definition, misogyny is not necessarily about male hostility or hatred toward women, but more "the law enforcement branch of the patriarchy".
 According to Manne, "Misogyny is a way women are kept in (patriarchal) order, by imposing social costs for those breaking role or rank, and warning others not to."
 Manne coins the term "himpathy", which she defines as "the inappropriate and disproportionate sympathy powerful men often enjoy in cases of sexual assault, intimate partner violence, homicide and other misogynistic behavior".

 Manne's second book, Entitled: How Male Privilege Hurts Women, explores male privilege.
-It proposes that male entitlement to sex, power, and knowledge has grave and deadly consequences for society at large, and women more specifically.
+It proposes that male entitlement to sex, power, and knowledge has grave and deadly consequences for society at large and women more specifically.
 The book received mixed reviews.
-Nesrine Malik of The Guardian praised it, writing, "with perspicacity and clear, jargon-free language, Manne keeps elevating the discussion to show how male privilege isn’t just about securing and hoarding spoils from women, but an entire moral framework."
-Reviewing it for The Chronicle of Higher Education, Anastasia Berg criticized Manne for poorly interpreting the incel phenomenon.
-Berg argues that to claim that incels police the norms of the patriarchal order is "a gross simplification," since they perceive themselves as the victims of the patriarchal hierarchies that exclude them.
-Berg also questioned Manne’s “perception of continuity from mansplainer to murderer” and compared Manne's pessimism as well as her injunction not to bother with trying to convince those who are not already “of a similar mind” to the attitudes expressed on incel forums.
+Nesrine Malik of The Guardian praised it, writing, "with perspicacity and clear, jargon-free language, Manne keeps elevating the discussion to show how male privilege isn't just about securing and hoarding spoils from women, but an entire moral framework."
+Writing for The Chronicle of Higher Education, Anastasia Berg criticized Manne for poorly interpreting the incel phenomenon.
+Berg argued that to claim that incels police the norms of the patriarchal order is "a gross simplification" since they perceive themselves as the victims of the patriarchal hierarchies that exclude them.
+Berg also questioned Manne's "perception of continuity from mansplainer to murderer" and compared her pessimism and her injunction not to bother trying to convince those who are not already "of a similar mind" to the attitudes expressed on incel forums.

+Manne's 2024 book Unshrinking: How to Face Fatphobia is a history of the stigmatization of fat people in the workplace, at school, relationships, and in healthcare.
+It argues against a certain link between health and body weight, and focuses on stigma in doctors' offices.
+The book was long-listed for the National Book Award for Nonfiction.